wumm-project/wumm-project.github.io/TTN.md

-In parallel we are discussing to apply for an EC research project to set up a [Research Network on Systematic Innovation (ReNSI)](ReNSI "wikilink") and (on the longer run) also to an [Trainings Network](EID "wikilink") within the much more ambitious MSCA-ITN "Innovative Training Networks".
+In parallel we are discussing to apply for an EC research project to set up a [Research Network on Systematic Innovation (ReNSI)](ReNSI "wikilink") and (on the longer run) also to an [Trainings Network](ITN "wikilink") within the much more ambitious MSCA-ITN "Innovative Training Networks" action.

 ## Main ideas